benaiahaianeb/empty-seats/README.md

 A GitHub Action runs the same refresh on the 15th of each month and commits `index.html` when BTS publishes a new month.
 The Actions tab ("Run workflow") triggers it on demand.

 International departure times come from the AeroDataBox API.
-Set the `AERODATABOX_KEY` repository secret to enable them.
-Without the key the refresh still succeeds and international rows show frequency only.

 Sources: Bureau of Transportation Statistics T-100 Segment (All Carriers) and Marketing Carrier On-Time Performance; OurAirports for airport coordinates.